Edward

 angle upward from starting end in sealed communication with the

-first header.
-The upper or second bank traverses the distance
+the first header.
+The upper or second bank traverses the

-between the first and second headers in the opposite direction as
+distance between the first and second headers in the opposite

-portion of each tube member of the upper bank of tubes, adjacent
+end portion of each tube member of the upper bank of tubes,

-to their individual engagement points with the first header, every
+adjacent to their individual engagement points with the first

-tube is curved to angle downward to its sealed engagement with the
+header, every tube is curved to angle downward to its sealed

 [0018] Currently, this change in the angle of the upper ends of